Jesusrac31/ProyectoAISS/README.md

 - We added the tests for CRUD operations.
 There were only tests for getters.
 - We added some test that are supposed to return errors in order to see whether our Global Exception Handler works.

+Remember that tests only works if the database is cleared, otherwise it is possible to receive some unexpected 409 status codes.

 ## Additional Notes

 - The project follows a modular architecture with one Spring Boot application per miner.